 Overall, gender playability itself is a work in progress.
 It is a type of design that’s going to become more and more refined the more we, as a society, come to understand gender.
 So gender playability is reflexive, it grows with our ideas of gender, and it can help our ideas of gender grow.
 It’s a way to put gender theory into practice, and have a lot of fun doing it.

 Finally, in terms of out-of-game applications.
-Millennials are the most gender variant and gender-defying generation we’ve seen in cultural memory, and the generation that’s coming next (the folks in high school and just starting college now) is even more gender-variant, with around 50% of the upcoming generation, at least in the United States, identifying as something other then their assigned gender.
+Millennials are the most gender variant and gender-defying generation we’ve seen in cultural memory, and the generation that’s coming next (the folks in high school and just starting college now) is even more gender-variant, with some studies showing that around 50% of the upcoming generation, at least in the United States, is identifying as something other then their assigned gender.

 So, I see [gender playability] as something addressing a new social problem we’re starting to face as young people as we move out of the old gender paradigms.
 We have to start thinking about how we create new rituals of meaning to replace the ones we’re letting go of as we leave behind the old gender paradigms.
 I see gender playability as a way for social scientists to test their theories, and for folks to work towards building a more liberated society that still has meaningful rituals.
 Like we’ve got to figure out new ways to bring ourselves together in the [types of] ways old gender paradigms used to allow us.
 I see gender playability playing a big role in that work.

 So, I have the full Thermophiles in Love larpscript up on my website at samarasteele.com.
 I invite any of you to give this game a try.
-You can play it in as little as an hour, or there are modules that let you stretch it out to become a full day’s experience.
-Likewise, feel free to email any questions about this talk to thermophilesinlove[at]gmail[dot]com.
+You can play it in around 1.5 hours, and there are modules that let you stretch it out to become a full day’s experience.
+Likewise, feel free to email any questions about this talk or game to genderabolitionists[at]gmail[dot]com**.

 Thank you very much for having me here, and I look forward to collaborating in the future!